Docker Security ScanningEstimated reading time: 7 minutes

 Docker Cloud and Docker Hub can scan images in private repositories to verify that they are free from known security vulnerabilities or exposures, and report the results of the scan for each image tag.

-Note: Docker Security Scanning uses an older user interface style on Docker Hub, and will look a little different than the images in this document.
+On Docker Hub, Docker Security Scanning looks a little different than the images in this document.

 During the free period, Docker Security Scanning scans the three most recently updated tags in each of your private repositories.
 You can push an update to an older tag to trigger a scan.
 The scan runs on each new image push, and updates the scan results when new information comes in from the CVE databases.

 You can also view scan results for Official Images on Docker Hub if you are logged in.